prankshaw/prankshaw/README.md

 </div>

-#### I'm a Software Developer(Backend) in Payments at [@Groww](https://github.com/Groww), Computer Science Engineer graduate based out of New Delhi, India.
+#### I'm a Software Developer(Backend) in Payments [@Groww](https://groww.in/), Computer Science Engineer graduate based out of New Delhi, India.
 Besides coding, I love to read a lot and write a bit.
 Feel free to reach out to me.
 [Get My Resume!](https://www.dropbox.com/s/a82jo1a70ks27el/Pranjal%20Rastogi%20Resume.pdf?dl=0)

 #### 😄 Know About Me: ...
 * 🔖 Discover my [Website](https://prankshaw.github.io/)<br/>